-Degree plan
+Degree Plan

-During the first or second semester in the MSCJ with Concentration in Theory and Research program, the student must submit a degree plan to the graduate school through the departmental graduate advisor.
-The degree plan must be approved by the departmental graduate advisor and the graduate school.
-Once filed, any changes to the degree plan must be approved by the graduate advisor.
-Therefore, if you plan on taking a course that is not on your degree plan you must notify the graduate advisor for approval prior to enrollment in the course so that necessary changes to your degree plan can be made.
+During the first or second semester in the MSCJ with Concentration in Theory and Research program, a degree plan will be submitted for each student to the graduate school through the departmental Director of Graduate Programs.
+The degree plan must be approved by the departmental Director of Graduate Programs and the graduate school.
+Once filed, any changes to the degree plan must be approved by the Director of Graduate Programs.
+Therefore, if a student plans on taking a course that is not on their degree plan, they must notify the Director of Graduate Programs for approval prior to enrollment in the course so that necessary changes to the degree plan can be made.